WnndGws/Agendrum/README.md

 ## TODO
 * [ ] Allow user input via config file
 * [ ] Allow user input via commandline flags
+* [ ] Package file to be able to install from AUR or pip